cbevins/fire-behavior-simulator/docs/08_Configuration.md

 The **Dag.configure()** method is used to *configure* the directed acyclical graph; that is, to change the method or equation associated with one or more of the edges of the graph.

-The following code demonstrates the verbose way of invoking Dag.configure(); all allowable options are listed in an array for documentary purposes, and one of the array elements is selected by the treiling index:
+The following code demonstrates the verbose way of invoking **Dag.configure()**; all allowable options are listed in an array for documentary purposes, and one of the array elements is selected by the trailing index:

 ```js
 dag.configure([